guitarvydas/old-fmt-js/README.md

 (In fact, I have generated Python and JSON and Common Lisp code using Ohm-JS).

 # Contrib
-I would enjoy handing this off to anyone who wants to clean it up and make it distributable.
+I would enjoy handing this off to anyone who wants to understand it and clean it up.